wippy-projects/headless/README.md

 The connection manager is a long-running Wippy process that:

 - Owns the single WebSocket connection to Chrome
+- **Non-blocking command routing** — sends CDP commands via `send_async()`, tracks responses by ID, routes replies when they arrive on the WebSocket.
+The event loop never blocks on individual commands.
 - Multiplexes CDP sessions by `sessionId`
 - Routes commands from Tab objects via `process.send` + channels
 - Monitors tab owner PIDs and auto-cleans on process exit